-Let’s talk about the different types of worms that eat tomato plants and the life cycle of these worms.
-This will give us some hints on how to prevent or destroy them in the future.
+In this article, we’ll take a closer look at the different types of worms that eat tomato plants and the life cycle of these worms.
+This will give us some hints on how to prevent or get rid of them in the future.

 What Kind of Worms Eat Tomato Plants?

 The “worms” on your tomato plants are actually caterpillars, or the larval stage of moths.
 These larvae are often brown or green, and will feed on the leaves and other parts of your tomato plants.

 The green worms can blend in easily with the leaves on your tomato plants, which give them excellent camouflage.
 In extreme cases, you may lose all of the leaves on a plant in one night if there are enough worms feeding on it!

 The appearance and behavior of worms will help you to tell them apart, so let’s review them one at a time.